 1789 Paints the portrait of Johann Friedrich Herder (Frankfurt/M., Goethe-Museum).
 Her Self-portrait for the Grand Duke of Tuscany’s famous gallery of artist self-portraits is hung next to that of Michelangelo (see Ill.
 18).
 Publisher John Alderman Boydell invites her to contribute to his Shakespeare Gallery, confirming that she still holds a firm place amongst England’s best figure painters.
 Italy’s leading artists, including Kauffman, are commissioned by Cardinal Francesco Carrara to paint biblical scenes for the Cappella Bartholomeo Colleoni in Bergamo (Ill.
 38).

 1791 Receives her first and only commission from Pope Pius VI to paint an altarpiece for the Cappella Svizzera in Santa Casa in Loreto.
-This year she also completes her major Self-portrait Hesitating between the Arts of Painting and Music (Ill.
+This year she also completes her major Self-portrait at the Crossroads between the Arts of Music and Painting (Ill.
 13), the portrait of ‘Attitudes’ artist Emma Hamilton, Lady Hamilton as Comic Muse, and the large portrait of Princess Catherine Petrovna Baryatinskaya, née Princess of Holstein-Beck, with her family (Ill.
 39).

 1792 Fortunata Sulgher Fantastici and Teresa Bandettini-Landucci de Lucca, both virtuoso performers of extemporary verse, attend her salon and honour her with poems.
 She meets the paintress Elisabeth Vigée Le Brun (see Ill.
 19), in exile during the French Revolution.
 Kauffman’s salon is considered a “temple of female fame”.